 The lesson could have flowed smoothly if an effective digital safety system was implemented.
 This can be made up of filtering, monitoring, safeguard record management and classroom management.

 If an effective filter had been in place, such as Smoothwall Filter, the YouTube video would have been recognised as an appropriate resource and would have loaded at the start of the lesson.

-A classroom management system, such as Smoothwall Classroom Manager, would then have enabled the teacher to load the URL for the first activity to all student screens at once and the teacher would have been able to see a grid view of any students going off task.
+A classroom management system would then have enabled the teacher to load the URL for the first activity to all student screens at once and the teacher would have been able to see a grid view of any students going off task.